Benjamin-Mueggenburg/Steam-Game-Price-Checker/README.md

 # How to set it up
 To get this program running on your computer you need to:
 1. Download python (www.python.org.)
-2. Install dependicy - go onto command prompt and type 'pip install requests'
+2. Install dependies - go onto command prompt and type 'pip install requests'
 3. Download the python file, as well as the APPid.txt file.
 4. Put these files inside any folder, just as long as they are in the same directory
 5. Inside the python file, change automaticCurrency to false, if you don't want the steamapi to choose it for you (also use this if you are using a VPN or TOR.)
 If you do indeed change automaticCurrency to false, then make sure to change DesiredCurrency to the currency that you would like